For more information on any of the programs listed below, please contact Nikki Hanson, Youth Services Program Manager.

 Participants will be supported with self-directed goal planning, housing supports, access to basic needs, and referrals to community resources.
 This program is ideal for young people ages 15-29.
 The service is offered both virtually and in person.

-This program is available to you at no cost and is supported by United Way Greater Toronto.
+This program is available to you at no cost and supported by United Way Greater Toronto.

 For more information, please contact our office.